Joe1742/Cmput-466/README.md

-Here are the project writed in Cmput 466 course
+Here is the project written in Cmput 466 course